Lotsa Luck: Overview

-The show was ranked 52nd out of 80 shows that season with a 16.9 rating with Music Country USA.
+The show was ranked 52nd out of 80 shows that season with a 16.9 rating, tying with Music Country USA.

 Episode list

 Home media

 On November 29, 2005, S'More Entertainment released all 22 episodes on DVD in Region 1 in a 4-disc set entitled Lotsa Luck – The Complete Series.

 Reception

 Lotsa Luck failed to attract an audience, and the series was cancelled after one full season.

-Lyrics

-Lyrics: "I used to buy a pickle, it only used to cost a nickel, and a bus ride only used to cost a diiiime".